Issuf Sanon: Dnipro (2016–2018)

-Sanon made his professional debut for Dnipro on October 2, 2016, scoring two points in two minutes against BIPA Odessa, in the top-tier level league in Ukraine, the Ukrainian Basketball SuperLeague.
+Sanon made his professional debut for Dnipro on 2 October 2016, scoring two points in two minutes against BIPA Odesa, in the top-tier level league in Ukraine, the Ukrainian Basketball SuperLeague.
 In his first season with the team, he primarily competed for the club's reserve team, Dnipro-2 in the Ukrainian Higher League, the second-tier level professional league in the country.
-On January 17, 2017, he earned Player of the Week honors from the website Eurobasket.com, after recording a double-double of 22 points and 11 rebounds, in a January 14 game, for Dnipro-2 to defeat Kremen-2.
+On 17 January 2017 he earned Player of the Week honors from the website Eurobasket.com, after recording a double-double of 22 points and 11 rebounds, in a 14 January game, for Dnipro-2 to defeat Kremen-2.
 He completed the season for Dnipro-2 averaging 16.8 points, 6.4 rebounds, 3.3 assists, and 3.3 steals per game, in the second division Higher League.

 In the 2017–18 season, Sanon saw more playing time for the Dnipro senior team and increased success on the reserve team.
-His season debut came on September 27, 2017, against Demir İnşaat Büyükçekmece in FIBA Europe Cup's 2017–18 qualification rounds, playing 56 seconds and recording no statistics.
-On October 15, 2017, with second division Dnipro-2, Sanon recorded 33 points, four rebounds, and eight assists, en route to Eurobasket.com Higher League Player of the Week accolades.
-He scored a career-high 11 points off the bench, on December 1, 2017, to help defeat Cherkaski Mavpy, in the first division SuperLeague.
+His season debut came on 27 September 2017 against Demir İnşaat Büyükçekmece in FIBA Europe Cup's 2017–18 qualification rounds, playing 56 seconds and recording no statistics.
+On 15 October 2017, with second division Dnipro-2, Sanon recorded 33 points, four rebounds, and eight assists, en route to Eurobasket.com Higher League Player of the Week accolades.
+He scored a career-high 11 points off the bench, on 1 December 2017, to help defeat Cherkaski Mavpy, in the first division SuperLeague.
 In his 2017–18 stint with Dnipro, he averaged 2.4 points, 1.2 assists, and 0.8 steals in 9.6 minutes per game, in 13 games played in the Ukrainian top division Super League.
 In addition, in 5 games played, he averaged a team-best 24.6 points, 4.6 rebounds, 3.8 assists, and 3.4 steals per game, in the Ukrainian second division Higher League.

 Olimpija (2018–2019)

-On January 13, 2018, Sanon signed a four-year contract with Petrol Olimpija of the Premier A Slovenian Basketball League (SKL).
-He debuted for his new team on January 21, 2018, recording only one steal in eight minutes in an ABA League loss to Budućnost Voli Podgorica.
-On January 28, Sanon scored 11 points and grabbed five rebounds against Šenčur GGD, in a Slovenian SKL game.
-He notched a career-high 23 points vs. Helios Suns Domžale, in a Slovenian SKL game on February 13, shooting 4-of-7 from the three-point line.
-On July 27, 2020, he parted ways with Olimpija.
+On 13 January 2018 Sanon signed a four-year contract with Petrol Olimpija of the Premier A Slovenian Basketball League (SKL).
+He debuted for his new team on 21 January 2018, recording only one steal in eight minutes in an ABA League loss to Budućnost Voli Podgorica.
+On 28 January Sanon scored 11 points and grabbed five rebounds against Šenčur GGD, in a Slovenian SKL game.
+He notched a career-high 23 points vs. Helios Suns Domžale, in a Slovenian SKL game on 13 February, shooting 4-of-7 from the three-point line.
+On 27 July 2020 he parted ways with Olimpija.

 Return to Dnipro (2019–2022)

-On August 22, 2019, Dnipro announced it had signed Sanon for the 2019–20 season.
-On July, 2020 he re-signed with the team.
+On 22 August 2019, Dnipro announced it had signed Sanon for the 2019–20 season.
+In July 2020 he re-signed with the team.

+Šiauliai (2022)

+On 11 April 2022, Sanon signed with Šiauliai of the Lithuanian Basketball League until the end of the season.

-Prometey (2022–present)
+Prometey (2022–2024)

-On June 24, 2022, he has signed with Prometey of the Latvian-Estonian Basketball League.
+On 24 June 2022 he signed with Prometey of the Latvian-Estonian Basketball League.